 - Take over-the-counter pain medication.
 Over-the-counter pain medication can help dramatically relieve your pain.
 However, before you take any type of medication it is important that you consult with your doctor or dentist to make sure it is safe for you to do so.

-If you have any questions about how to handle the unexpected loss of a dental filling, feel free to call Artistic Touch Dentistry in Melbourne Florida.
+If you have any questions about how to handle the unexpected loss of a dental filling, feel free to call Artistic Touch Dentistry your Melbourne, Florida dentist.
 Our office staff will be able to not only provide you with advice on how to handle the situation, but we can schedule you for an appointment to have the dental filling replaced.